 The detailed decommissioning plan will describe the actions that will be taken to permanently retire the facility from operation in a manner that ensures the health, safety, and security of workers, the public and the environment.
-The detailed decommissioning plan will contain the elements outlined in guide G-219.

 Eight person-days of professional effort are estimated to develop the detailed decommissioning plan.
 This amount of effort is based on previous third-party experience in writing a similar work plan for a Class 1B licensed facility.
 The information provided in the preliminary decommissioning plan shall be the foundation for development of the detailed decommissioning plan.